ThinkReality.Org

 In the end, without death, I question if a human beings would develop as meaningful existences.
 For this reason, death could be one of the greatest gifts we are given.

-Could there be more?
+Could there still be more?

-After all, if there is a creator, than that being has to be the greater, much greater.
-As a baby, the only reality we know is the reality we feel and we are not aware of the individuals around us.
+After all, if there is a designer, than that being has to be the greater, much greater.
+As a baby, the only reality we know is the reality we feel and we are not aware of the people around us.
 Over time, we develop a greater consciousness of the other individuals in our lives.
 But what if we need to move into learning more of this mighty creator?
 There would need to be a development and an acceptance of our position with that being.
 Death becomes a door for us to come to this understanding.

 Many people ignore or run away from that door, but at least they were challenged to consider a reality bigger than themselves.
 Are you ready, are you brave, enough to pursue reality passionately?